6 times renting a home makes more sense than buying

 If your credit score needs improvement, spend some time building it up before you start shopping for homes.
 The process may take a while, but you’ll be in better shape to buy when the time comes.

 Renting usually means the landlord will take care of emergency repairs and general maintenance.
 If you aren’t interested in do-it-yourself repairs or expensive contractors, you may not be ready for homeownership.
+(Here's how to budget for a home renovation.)

 “A person might be able to make the payment but they must consider maintenance and repairs that will be required,” said Steve Johnson, president at Real People Realty.
 “You would want to have the ability to save a few hundred dollars per month to set in reserve for home repairs and emergencies.”